 Debra Lajoie: 125 Way 54, remove 2nd black pine.
 Jeremy Young represented the applicant,

 stating he could cut the 2 trees at one time (one previously approved).
-It is a very tight site so no mitigation planting.
-Barbara Brennessel moved to approve the Jurisdictional Opinion; seconded by John Portnoy; passed 4-0.
+Stumps are to ground down to just below the land surface.
+It is a very tight site so no mitigation planting is planned.
+Barbara Brennessel moved to approve the Jurisdictional Opinion; seconded by John Portnoy; passed 4-0 (not 5-0?).

 65 Holbrook Ave, 20/170, view trimming for willow tree.
 An e-mail was read into the record from the future owners.
 They contacted an arborist for advice on trimming the willow tree.
 The Commissioners made another site visit.
-The Commission is not sure what is being requested, if it is only the one willow tree or several trees.
+The Commission needs to know the width of the existing view easement so that it can assess the scope of the cutting.
 John Portnoy moved to continue to 12/05/18; seconded by Deborah Freeman; passed 5-0.

 DLTA: A meeting will be scheduled to review the data. (possibly Tues, Nov.
 20).
 Meeting must be posted.
-Agent Greenberg-Lemos will request data be available with a drop box which the commissioners can access.
+Agent Greenberg-Lemos will request that data be available via Drop Box..
 The Commission felt some of the data provided was not applicable to Wellfleet.

 Public Hearings 5:00 pm

 Town of Wellfleet, Lt.
 Island Bridge, NOI, Bridge repairs (Cont’d).
-Paul Lindberg stated Natural Heritage correspondence was received.
-He stated it would be most beneficial to use treated timbers and Agent Greenberg Lemos concurred.
+Paul Lindberg stated Natural Heritage correspondence was received, indicating no adverse effect on rare species.
+He stated it would be most beneficial to use CCA-treated timbers and Agent Greenberg Lemos concurred.
 Work would be performed during the winter months.
 John Portnoy moved to approve the NOI; seconded by Barbara Brennessel; passed 5-0.
 Supervisor: Barbara Brennessel

 Cronin, 66 Lecount Hollow Rd., Map 30, Parcel 8, NOI, demolish and rebuild cottage and retaining wall, revegetate disturbed area (Cont’d).
 Natural Heritage correspondence was received.
 Barbara Brennessel moved to approve the NOI; seconded by Deborah Freeman; passed 5-0.

 Allen, 38 Sea Oaks Way, Lot 13, Plan 16475-E, NOI, prune underbrush and view obstruction (Cont’d).
 Gordon Peabody represented the applicant and stated he felt a land management plan be put in place, since the owner of the property had not been notified of the view pruning by their abutter.
-He stated he wanted to ensure notification is provided for any activity to the Commission, the property owner, the abutters and the people performing the cutting.
-Gordon Peabody suggested doing a planting mitigation with native species.
+He stated he wanted to ensure notification is provided to the Commission, the property owner, the abutters and the people performing the cutting.
+Gordon Peabody suggested planting bayberry and bear oak shrubs in bare spots for mitigation.
 Attorney Ben Zehnder represented the property owner and would like an opportunity to have his clients review the planting plan.
 Gordon Peabody will supply him a plan and come back.
 Agent Greenberg Lemos requested a detailed vista protocol with photographs which could be put in perpetuity.
-Deborah Freeman and Barbara Brennessel feel there should be a fine to the 3rd party who initiated the pruning.
+Deborah Freeman and Barbara Brennessel feel there should be a fine to the 3rd party who initiated the pruning without approval.
 John Portnoy moved to send a citation for a $200 fine; seconded by Deborah Freeman; passed 5-0.
 Barbara Brennessel moved to continue to December 5, 2018; seconded by Deborah Freeman; passed 5-0.

 Cooney, 3 Kendrick Ave., Map 21, Parcel 112, Certificate of Compliance.
-This Order of Conditions from 1997 was never completed nor used.
+It is unclear whether the work was completed. .
 Agent Greenberg-Lemos will request further information to determine what work was performed.

 MA Audubon Society, 165 State Hwy, Map 46, Parcel 16, RDA, Maintenance of hiking trails.
 Tim Brady represented the applicant.
 The trail to be worked on is the All Person’s Trail.
-James Neilson, maintenance manager for MA Audubon, stated they need to resurface the trail which accommodates wheelchairs, with asphalt and perform some drainage work.
+James Neilson, maintenance manager for MA Audubon, stated they need to resurface the trail which accommodates wheelchairs with crushed stone (schist) and perform some drainage work.
 Lauren McKean identified the RDA as a Negative 2; seconded by Michael Fisher; passed 5-0.